 1.3 Depending on the specific circumstances of the WHOIS Proceeding, the registrar/registry may request that ICANN keep all correspondence between the parties confidential pending the outcome of the WHOIS Proceeding.
 ICANN will ordinarily respond favorably to such requests to the extent that they can be accommodated with other legal responsibilities and basic principles of transparency applicable to ICANN operations.

 1.4 A registrar or registry that is subject to a WHOIS proceeding should work cooperatively with the relevant national government to ensure that the registrar or registry operates in conformity with domestic laws and regulations, and international law and applicable international conventions.

+B. Alternative Trigger: Written Statement from Government Agency

+1.5 In the absence of a Whois proceeding, a registry or registrar may present to ICANN a written statement from agency:

+(a) Specifying the facts before it, i.e.,

+(i) the specific contracted party in question (registrar or registry)

+(ii) the applicable terms of service/registration agreements agency has reviewed

+(iii) the applicable provisions of the ICANN contract in question

+(iv) the applicable law it has analyzed

+(2) Identifying and analyzing the inconsistency agency has found between national law and contractual obligations, citing specific provisions of each; and

+(3) Certifying that agency has the legal authority to enforce the national law which it has

+found to be inconsistent with contractual obligations, and that it has jurisdiction over the

+contracted party for the purposes of such enforcement

 Step Two: Consultation